-- 1. Click the cell where you want to enter data. - 2.
+- 1. In the design window, make sure the spreadsheet is activated.
+For instructions, see Help for your design program. - 2.
+Click the cell where you want to enter data. - 3.
 Type the data, and then press ENTER or the TAB key.